University of FloridaSolutions for Your Life

 Dig a hole one foot (30.4 cm) wider than the root ball of the plant.
 Backfill the hole with enough soil so that the plant sits in the hole with top of the root ball level with the top of the hole.
 Firm the soil in the bottom of the hole to prevent settling.
 Gently place the plant straight in the hole and fill around the roots with soil.
 Water thoroughly while planting to remove air pockets.
 Apply a 2- to 3-inch organic mulch to conserve moisture and help to control weeds.

-To maintain an espalier, prune and tie new shoots to conform to the pattern.
+To maintain an espalier, prune and tie new shoots to conform to the desired pattern.
 Prune all stray branches that grow outward at right angles to the flat surface and those that grow beyond the boundaries of the desired pattern.
 Be careful to prune flowering shrubs and trees during the proper season.

 Tables